 Fellows will complete academic work leading to a Master of Public Health (MPH) degree at the Harvard T.H.
 Chan School of Public Health and gain exposure to, and understanding of, major health issues facing vulnerable and disadvantaged populations through fellowship activities.
 The Fellowship also offers a Master of Public Administration (MPA) degree at the Harvard Kennedy School to physicians already possessing an MPH.
-It is expected that the Fellowship will support the development of a cadre of physician leaders in health policy and practice who are well-trained academically and professionally in health policy, health care management, minority health and clinical medicine, as well as actively committed to creating high-performance health systems for vulnerable populations and to pursuing careers in public service.
+It is expected that the Fellowship will support the development of a cadre of physician leaders in health policy and practice who are well-trained academically and professionally in health policy, health care management, minority health and clinical medicine, as well as actively committed to creating high-performance health systems for historically marginalized populations and to pursuing careers in public service.

 How many fellows will be recruited per year?

 Ordinarily, up to five fellowships will be awarded per year.

 Each fellowship provides support including: a $80,000 stipend, full tuition for a master's level degree, health insurance, books, travel and related expenses, and financial assistance toward the support of a practicum project.

 When does the program begin each year?

 The program is a 12- month program beginning July 1, at the start of the summer session of the Harvard T.H.
 Chan School of Public Health.

 Who is eligible for the Fellowship?